-Targeted and tailored structured literacy approaches PLD
+Targeted structured literacy approaches PLD

 Help your most at-risk learners thrive with evidence-based, structured literacy approaches support.

-A layered learning journey that grows your expertise over time
+A layered learning journey that grows your expertise over time.

 The name Tāwhirihia is drawn from Tāwhirimātea, the atua of winds and weather.
 Just as the wind can lift, steer, or push depending on what’s needed, this course helps you notice what’s happening for your learners - then respond with the right intensity, direction, and support.
 You’ll grow the confidence to lead change and the flexibility to adjust your teaching in real time.

-• Te Hau Mātea – Five full-day, in-person workshops to build deep knowledge and practical tools
+• Five full-day, online or face to face workshops to build deep knowledge and practical tools

 Each strand builds on the last — helping you turn evidence into action, and action into impact.